-People from abroad

-If you are a national of another European Economic Area (EEA) country, your right to claim some benefits may be limited, depending on your circumstances.
-If you have come to the UK from outside the EEA or after 31.12.20, you might not have the right to claim benefits (public funds), depending on your immigration status.
-In either case, if you are under 18 and pregnant, you can still qualify for the Best Start grant (pregnancy and baby payment) and Best Start foods, which are not classed as public funds.
+People from abroad may find that their rights to claim benefits are limited, depending on their immigration status, and should seek specialist advice.
+If you are under 18 and pregnant, you may still qualify for the Best Start grant (pregnancy and baby payment) and Best Start foods, which are not classed as public funds.